LucaJahnen/todo-app/README.md

-# Restaurant Page Challenge - TheOdinProject
+# Todo List Challenge - TheOdinProject
 This is my solution to the [Todo List Challenge](https://www.theodinproject.com/lessons/node-path-javascript-todo-list) provided by [TheOdinProject](https://TheOdinProject.com).

 ## The challenge